Personal Examples of a Wish List for Self Gifting

 It got me out of my depression.
 And it continues to give me pleasure every hour of every day.

-I later discovered that one could find pre-built versions of really great cuckoo clocks on Amazon.
-I even found this one that’s very similar to mine.
+I later discovered that one could find pre-built versions of just like mine.
+I even found this one that’s very similar to mine. really great cuckoo clocks on Amazon

-It was even cheaper on Amazon than I paid for mine when I ordered direct from the Black Forest.
-If I were to do it again, I'd order from Amazon.
+It was even cheaper than the one I ordered direct from the Black Forest.

 Feeling of Time Running Out